Home

 Darren's original BFI screenwriting classes WHAT'S THE BIG IDEA have moved online and details of the the next course can be found here.

-Darren's community play Jam Tomorrow, set in 1968, was on in February to launch the opening of the newly refurbished Fellowship Inn, as an Arts and music venue, in Bellingham SE London.
+Darren's community play Jam Tomorrow, set in 1968 launched the opening of the newly refurbished Fellowship Inn, as an Arts and music venue, in Bellingham SE London.
 It had over 45 speaking parts, with a choir and house band, with a mix of original and contemporary songs.
 The play is available here.

 Darren's musical SMOKE, with music by sam Hall, was on as part of Page to the Stage at Southwark Playhouse in September.
 Clips can be found here: